ExcelliumSA/OAuth2OIDC-Study/README.md

 ## Run it

+> The video [SetupKeycloakLab.mp4](SetupKeycloakLab.mp4) show the steps to setup the Keycloak lab described below.

 1) Open a shell and run the following set of commands to start a web server:

 ```shell